cohen990/roman-ping-pong-workshop/README.md

 Welcome to the tennis ping pong workshop!

-The goal is to tackle a coding kata: [Tennis](https://codingdojo.org/kata/Tennis/) (description in KATA.md)
+The goal is to tackle a version of the Tennis coding kata: (description in KATA.md)

 We will be doing it using a pairing technique called Ping Pong.